theHardInGame/PYFGG/Assets/_PYFGGMain/Code/Scripts/Core/GameActionSystem/README.md

 Make sure to include "using PYFGG.GameActionSystem"

 ---

-## Usage in Scene:
-1. Add `ActionAgentType` to your player GameObject.
-2. Add `ActionRunner` to any GameObject to manage actions.
-3. Add your custom `PlayerActionSet` Factory to create the action set.
-4. Add `ActionTriggerRuntime` if you want automatic trigger handling.

 ## Tips for users
 User are to create their own Action, Trigger and Config for a given action and AgentType and AgentTypeActionSetFactories for given agent.